lwasser/lwasser.github.io/_pages/home.md

   - image_path: images/women-coding-unsplash.jpg
     alt: "customizable"
     title: "pyOpenSci: Open Source Python Software for Science"
-    excerpt: "**Where I am now:** I founded and am now the Executive Director of pyOpenSci - a diverse, global community that supports the Python tools that drive open science through open peer review, training and mentorship.
+    excerpt: "I founded and am now the Executive Director of pyOpenSci - a diverse, global community that supports the Python tools that drive open science through open peer review, training and mentorship.
 I am incredibly excited to be building this community and look forward to writing about the experience as I learn."
     url:
     btn_label: "Create a blog on this?
 I could link to the blog i wrote on the pyos website too for now"

 feature_row_earthlab_education:
   - image_path: images/j-kelly-brito-PeUJyoylfe4-unsplash.jpg
     alt: "customizable"
-    title: "Earth Analytics Education Program (Director)"
+    title: "Director of Earth Analytics Education"
     excerpt: "I was hired as Director of Earth Analytics Education the earth analytics education program which supported scientists using complect earth and environmental data to study environmental change.
 I created several programs here including the earthdatascience.org online education portal, a professional program in earth data analytics, and the earth data science corps internship which built capacity at tribal and hispanic serving colleges to teach and to learn earth and environmental data science skills."